Jazz improvisation: The social dimension

 Jazz improvisation includes a multitude of social protocols for which the musicians have to adhere to.
 However, "there is no Emily Post handbook for these protocols, but people who drink in the culture of jazz learn what these conventions are."
 There are no strict rules, but rather general social protocols that guide the players through when to begin their improvisational solo and when to end.
-These social protocols also tell the player vaguely what to solo about, for example it is a nice gesture to take parts or an end of the pervious musician's solo to then incorporate into the new improviser's solo.
+These social protocols also tell the player vaguely what to solo about, for example it is a nice gesture to take parts or an end of the previous musician's solo to then incorporate into the new improviser's solo.
 For beginning jazz listeners, it can be difficult to understand the structure of a jazz solo and how it fits into the overall song.
 It may take some time for a listener to even recognize that there is a distinct format for solos in jazz music.
 Additionally, understanding the role of improvisation in jazz can be challenging to gain from just listening alone, which is why seasoned listeners may be able to recognize solos and formats after "drinking in the culture of jazz" for a longer period of time, therefore, the superficial aspect of a jazz solo is inherently tied to its situational context.
 The enjoyment and comprehension of a spectator who is unacquainted with the regulations or benchmarks of a sport is similarly lacking in comparison to the enjoyment and comprehension of a listener who is not conversant in the conventions of jazz.
 In summary, to appreciate jazz improvisation, it is important to not only consider the sound of the music, but also the social and moral dimensions of the art form, including the underlying social structures and the ways in which musicians interact and express themselves.